DimensionDev/Mask-Docs/docs/web3/connection.md

 getCode(address: string, initial?: Web3ConnectionOptions): Promise<string>
 ```

-Get the source code of a on-chain program.
+Get the source code of an on-chain program.

 #### Parameters

 1. address - `string`.
 The address of the on-chain program.
 1. initial - `Web3ConnectionOptions`.
-An optional options to override the connection settings.
+An optional object to override the connection settings.

 #### Returns